manastech/handbook/en/13-entrevistas/0-entrevistas.md

 As you can probably imagine, our hiring process is not exactly traditional.
 We get candidates as usual: getting an email to [jobs@manas.com.ar](mailto:jobs@manas.com.ar) or we find them through online searches.
 But after that, it's pretty different.
 We don't usually send out postings with "semi-senior programmer wanted with minimum three year experience in Java.
 UML basics appreciated".

 We're always looking for the next perfect person to hire.
-The catch is that we do not exactly know how to fine them by a list of skills or experience.
+The catch is that we do not exactly know how to find them by a list of skills or experience.
 That's where you come in.

 The interview process is simple: if a candidate calls to us or is recommended by someone, we start on an initial interview which hopes to rule out serial killers, minors and [ABAP](https://en.wikipedia.org/wiki/ABAP) programmers (although not necessarily in that order).
 If that goes well, we perform a simple at-home technical evaluation to gauge what their technical level is.

-When that's done, we arrange interviews with several members of the team who want to take part - here's where you can join in -.
+When that's done, we arrange interviews with several members of the team who want to take part - here's where you can join in.
 Even though we share a core set of ideals and methods, the interviews themselves don't have a specific format and everyone is free to find their own style.
 The point is to find out if the interviewee shares Manas' set of values, is smart and fits in with the kind of work we do.

 Remember where we kicked off: you should focus on discovering the candidate's values.
 The only  way to guarantee that the paths we take will be positive to the majority is by hiring people who share our values.
 A simple, yet effective, way to find someone's values is to ask them about their life altering decisions: why did they study what they did?
 Why did they decide to move?
 Why do they want to switch jobs?